sdpunit/Study-buddy-app/items/report.md

         <convener>  ::= "convener:" String
         <college>   ::= "COMP" | "MATH" | "PHYS" | "STATS" | ...

-*[The grammar classifies the convener, name and code of the course as factors, and allows these to be separated by commas.
-The college a course belongs to is claasified as an exp, and must be prepennded by the string 'college:', anda optionally appended by a series of factors seperted by commas.
+*The grammar classifies the convener, name and code of the course as factors, and allows these to be separated by commas.
+The college a course belongs to is claasified as an exp, and must be prepennded by the string 'college:', and optionally appended by a series of factors seperted by commas.
 This grammar design is flexible as it allows for the user to search simply by the college, or with more detial by adding the code, name, and/or convenor in any order.
-Our grammar contains code. name, convener, and college as these are the most relevent key words associated owth a course.*
+Our grammar contains code, name, convener, and college as these are the most relevent key words associated with a course.*

 **Tokenizer and Parsers**